janelia-flyem/buildem/README.md

 ## The build process

-An empty directory is chosen as the *FlyEM build directory (FBD)* that is specific to OS, compilers' versions, and chosen component versions.
+An empty directory is chosen as the *FlyEM build directory (FBD)* that is specific to OS, compiler versions, and component versions.
 The FBD can be thought of as a version-specific /usr/local and will contain bin, lib, include, and other standard directories.
 All automatically downloaded and compiled code will reside in the FBD's src directory.
 Note that the FBD should not be confused with any component's *build directory*, which can be either in the component's source directory or some user-chosen directory as in standard CMake use.

 The build process for a FlyEM application at /path/to/foo/code: